HiFo-Prompt: Prompting with Hindsight and Foresight for LLM-based Automatic Heuristic Design: Methodology

 \subsection{Guided Prompt Synthesis for AHD}

 Our HiFo-Prompt framework applies a Guided Prompt Synthesis mechanism that constructs each prompt as a context-aware composite instruction.
-This mechanism integrates three interlocking modules: Foundational prompt strategies, hint knowledge, and a foresight-driven strategy.
+This mechanism integrates three interlocking modules: Foundational prompt strategies, Hindsight, and Foresight.
 The resulting composite prompt provides precise, multifaceted guidance to the LLM.
-A complete example of prompt generation for TSP with step-by-step construction is provided in Figure~\ref{fig:prompt}.
+A complete example of prompt generation for TSP with step-by-step construction is provided in Figure~\ref{fig:prompt}, and the specific templates for all operators (e.g., I1, E1, M1) are detailed in Appendix~\ref{appendix:prompt}.

 \paragraph{Foundational prompt strategies.} Our framework's generative foundation is a set of Foundational Prompt Strategies, which function as the LLM-equivalent of genetic operators.
-We first generate heuristics from scratch using the initial prompt strategy \textbf{I1}, then evolve them with five foundational prompts adapted from EoH \cite{liu_icml2024}.
+We first generate heuristics from scratch using the initial prompt strategy \textbf{I1}, then evolve them with five foundational prompts adapted from EoH ~\citep{liu_icml2024}.
 These prompts are organized into two primary strategies: 1) \textbf{Reorganization Strategies}, which include \textbf{E1}, synthesizing a new algorithm with a novel structure from multiple parents, and \textbf{E2}, abstracting shared core ideas to generate conceptually distinct variants; and 2) \textbf{Mutation Strategies}, which encompass \textbf{M1}, making structural modifications for functionally equivalent variants; \textbf{M2}, tuning critical parameters; and \textbf{M3}, simplifying components prone to overfitting.
 While this curated set provides the raw generative capability, its effectiveness depends on contextual guidance.
 This is the role of the Hindsight and Foresight modules, which inject insights and a design directive into the prompts to align each action with the search's current needs.